Masked Imitation Learning: Discovering Environment-Invariant Modalities in Multimodal Demonstrations: Introduction

 Humans are born with the ability to perceive and integrate multiple sources of sensory information, including vision, touch, sound, and proprioception.
 Cognitive science research has demonstrated that humans form a coherent and robust perception of the world by efficiently integrating multiple sensory information~\cite{ernst2004merging,stein1993merging}.
 A robust perception is the foundation for sensorimotor control.
 To mimic human sensing, modern robotic systems are often equipped with multitudes of sensors.
 Such \textit{multimodal} sensory information is important for solving robotics tasks, e.g., integrating visual inputs and haptic data are shown to be necessary for many contact-rich tasks~\cite{calandra2018more,zhang2019leveraging}.
 Similarly, both 3D point cloud and proprioception are shown to be necessary for decision making when interacting with objects with complex shapes~\cite{mu2021maniskill}.

-Multimodal sensory data provides abundant information for decision making and much research effort has been dedicated to developing new sensors for better robot sensing capabilities~\cite{liu2019flexible,abad2020visuotactile,dai2022design}. \textbf{However, somewhat unintuitively, more data modalities do not necessarily promise higher performance for a policy learned from such data.} For example, \citet{mandlekar2021matters} observed that when learning from multimodal proprioception data, using robot joint information and end-effector velocities in addition to end-effector pose leads to an inferior task success rate.
-Similarly, \citet{tomar2021model} demonstrated that using all the data modalities gets higher loss than using a subset of data modalities when learning a dynamics model for the MuJoCo Humanoid task~\citep{janner2019trust}.
-This phenomenon is caused by the \textit{state over-specification} problem, which means that the state contains extraneous data modalities that do not provide useful information for solving the task but can introduce a different data distribution across environments.
+Multimodal sensory data provides abundant information for decision making and much research effort has been dedicated to developing better robot sensing capabilities~\cite{liu2019flexible,abad2020visuotactile,dai2022design}. \textbf{However, somewhat unintuitively, more data modalities do not necessarily promise higher performance for sensorimotor policies learned from such data.} For example, \citet{mandlekar2021matters} observed that when learning from multimodal proprioception data, using robot joint information and end-effector velocities in addition to end-effector pose leads to an inferior task success rate.
+Similarly, \citet{xiao2020multimodal} showed that in end-to-end driving, using only depth image can result in better performance than using both RGB and depth image when there is distributional shift in testing scenarios. \citet{tomar2021model} also demonstrated that using all the data modalities gets higher loss than using a subset of modalities when learning a dynamics model for locomotion.
+This phenomenon is caused by \textit{state over-specification}---the state contains extraneous data modalities that do not provide useful information for solving the task but can introduce a different data distribution across environments.
 Consider the example in Fig.~\ref{fig:overview}, a robot is trained to perform a pick-and-place task in simulation from three different modalities (RGB image, depth image, and proprioception).
 To locate and pick up the object, depth and proprioception information are sufficient.
-Therefore, the remaining modality of RGB image that changes from the simulation to the real setting would over-specify the state for this particular task.
+The remaining modality of RGB image that changes from simulation to the real setting over-specifies the state for this particular task.
 When such extraneous information is used by learned policies to predict action, they are less likely to generalize at test time, especially when the testing environment changes, e.g., when training in simulation and testing the policy on the real robot (see Fig.~\ref{fig:overview}).
-Prior work in learning from multimodal data only focuses on fusing various sensory modalities~\cite{akinola2020learning,liu2017learning,mu2021maniskill,lee2020making,lee2021detect,xiao2020multimodal}, but do not notice and explicitly address the potential state over-specification issue.
-In this paper, we focus on addressing this problem to avoid overfitting training data when learning from multimodal data.
+Prior work in learning from multimodal data only focuses on fusing various sensory modalities~\cite{akinola2020learning,liu2017learning,mu2021maniskill,lee2020making,lee2021detect,xiao2020multimodal}, but do not explicitly address the potential state over-specification problem.
+In this paper, we focus on addressing this problem to avoid overfitting to training data when learning from multimodal data.
+Going back to the example in Fig.~\ref{fig:overview}, if we remove the RGB modality, the robot still has sufficient information for performing the task and now the testing input looks more aligned with training data such that policy trained in simulation may generalize to the real environment.
+Our key insight is that, for a particular task, we need to be \textit{selective} about what modalities the policy relies on for decision-making to avoid state over-specification.